ianmarshall007/ianmarshall007.github.io/_posts/2017-06-29-pretty-mom-enjoys-some-food-play.markdown

 - whipped cream
 - whipped cream and chocolate
 - whipped cream chocolate
+description: How a person passionate about food can connect with massage and sexuality.
+Mom Enjoys Some Food Play.
 ---

 Mia loved food.
 It was her passion.
 Not only was she the head chef at Chicken n’ Pasta, she was the owner!
 It was a challenge, and at times she wasn’t even sure if she wanted to have such responsibility, but when her 5 star ratings came in or raving reviews were posted, she knew it was well worth it.